Atlantis2679/AtlantisKit/README.md

 ## 📬 Contact Us

 Have a question, bug, or feature request?
-[Open an issue](https://github.com/Atlantis2679/AtlantisLib/issues) or contact us directly — we’d love to hear from other teams!
+Feel free to [contact us](https://github.com/Atlantis2679/AtlantisLib/issues) — we’d like to hear from you!

 ## 🏷️ License